FlatIO/api-client-python/docs/CollectionApi.md

 # create an instance of the API class
 api_instance = flat_api.CollectionApi(flat_api.ApiClient(configuration))
 collection = 'collection_example' # str | Unique identifier of the collection.
-The following aliases are supported: - `root`: The root collection of the account - `sharedWithMe`: Automatically contains new resources that have been shared individually - `trash`: Automatically contains resources that have been deleted score = 'score_example' # str | Unique identifier of the score document.
-This can be a Flat Score unique identifier (i.e. `ScoreDetails.id`) or, if the score is also a Google Drive file, the Drive file unique identifier prefixed with `drive-` (e.g. `drive-0B000000000`).
+The following aliases are supported: - `root`: The root collection of the account - `app`: Alias for the current app collection - `sharedWithMe`: Automatically contains new resources that have been shared individually - `trash`: Automatically contains resources that have been deleted score = 'score_example' # str | Unique identifier of the score document.
+This can be a Flat Score unique identifier (i.e. `ScoreDetails.id`) or, if the score is also a Google Drive file, the Drive file unique identifier prefixed with `drive-` (e.g. `drive-0B000000000`). sharing_key = 'sharing_key_example' # str | This sharing key must be specified to access to a score or collection with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.  (optional)

 try:
     # Delete a score from the collection
-    api_instance.delete_score_from_collection(collection, score)
+    api_instance.delete_score_from_collection(collection, score, sharing_key=sharing_key)
 except ApiException as e:
     print("Exception when calling CollectionApi->delete_score_from_collection: %s\n" % e)
 ```